pvillela/scala-style-guide/README.md

   def select(exprs: Expression*): DataFrame = { ... }
   ```

-- Note that abstract vararg methods does NOT work for Java, due to a Scala compiler bug ([SI-1459](https://issues.scala-lang.org/browse/SI-1459), [SI-9013](https://issues.scala-lang.org/browse/SI-9013)).
+  *Note that abstract vararg methods do NOT work for Java, due to a Scala compiler bug ([SI-1459](https://issues.scala-lang.org/browse/SI-1459), [SI-9013](https://issues.scala-lang.org/browse/SI-9013)).*

 - Be careful with overloading varargs methods.
 Overloading a vararg method with another vararg type can break source compatibility.